 - biting into a genuine pur-beurre croissant makes a mess

-More photos of the event on my other article about “Fête du Pain 2015” in Paris.
+More photos of the event in my other article about “Fête du Pain 2015” in Paris.

 Where to find the 10 best French croissants in Paris

 This list was established by the Time Out Paris team on pure butter croissants (pur beurre).
-They assessed the croissants on criteria such as its appearance (browned and cooked through), its puff pastry and its taste.
+They assessed the croissants on criteria such as their appearance (browned and cooked through), their puff pastry and their taste.
 Find out more about the rank here.

 - Des gâteaux et du pain – 63 boulevard Pasteur, 15th arrondissement + 89 rue du Bac, 7th arrt.

 - Du pain et des idées – 34 rue Yves Toudic, 10th arrt.